HadrienG2/subwoofer/README.md

-- If "Nregisters" is a lot faster than "L1cache" (say, 2x faster), or even worse, significantly slower, you should disregard its output as suspicious by default unless you are ready to take the time to carefully cross-check that the machine code generated by rustc is right, that the CPU micro-architecture cannot overly optimize for this code pattern/input size, etc.
+- If "Nregisters" is a lot faster than "L1cache" (say, 2x faster), or even worse, significantly slower, you should disregard its output as suspicious by default unless you are ready to take the time to carefully cross-check that the machine code generated by rustc is the expected one, that the CPU micro-architecture cannot overly optimize for this code pattern/input size, etc.

-The higher-latency/lower-bandwidth data sources that are enabled using the `more_memory_data_sources` cargo feature should exhibit a smaller relative impact from subnormal arithmetic because with these data sources, the CPU should be spending less time processing data and more time waiting for data to arrive.
+Beyond these two data sources, you can enable other ones (L2+ cache, RAM...) that have a higher latency and lower bandwidth using the `more_memory_data_sources` cargo feature.
+These slower data sources will usually exhibit a smaller relative impact from subnormal arithmetic because the CPU will be spending less time processing data and more time waiting for data to arrive.
-However, do note that this is only strictly expected to be true when processing data with the largest available SIMD vector width for a given CPU architecture.
+But this is only strongly expected to be true when processing data with the largest available SIMD vector width for a given CPU architecture.

-That's because as long as a benchmark consumes less bytes of data per cycle than the smallest single-core bandwidth of all involved layers of the memory hierarchy (which themselves are usually tuned to the widest supported SIMD vector width), the streaming prefetcher of more advanced CPUs can compensate the higher memory load latencies associated with an oversized dataset by preloading data in faster caches before the CPU core has asked for it.
+That's because as long as a benchmark consumes less bytes of data per cycle than the smallest single-core bandwidth of all involved layers of the memory hierarchy (which themselves are usually tuned to the CPU's widest SIMD vector width), the streaming prefetcher of the CPU can normally compensate for higher memory load latencies by preloading data in faster caches before the CPU core has asked for it.

 ---

-By comparing the subnormal overhead at different subnormal input frequencies, you can gain insight into how your CPU implements its subnormal fallback:
+Finally, by comparing the subnormal overhead at different subnormal input frequencies, you can gain insight into how your CPU implements its subnormal fallback path:

-* If the observed overhead is maximal at high subnormal probability, it suggests that the extra costs of processing subnormals in the CPU backend predominate.
+* If the observed overhead grows ~linearly to a maximum at 100% subnormal occurence frequency, it suggests that the extra costs of processing subnormals in the CPU backend predominate.
-* If the overhead is maximal around 50%, it suggests that the CPU's float processing logic starts with a subnormal/normal branch, whose misprediction costs dominate in this least predictable input configuration.
+* If the overhead reaches a maximum around 50% and decays on both sides, it suggests that the CPU's float processing logic starts with a subnormal/normal branch, whose misprediction costs dominate in this least predictable input configuration.
-* If the overhead is maximal at lower frequencies, then abruptly drops, it suggests that the CPU's fallback logic for handling subnormals can also handle normal numbers, and the CPU manufacturer took advantage of this to avoid the aforementioned branch misprediction overhead by remaining in the fallback mode as long as the frequency of subnormals occurence is higher than a certain threshold.
+* If the overhead is maximal at lower frequencies, then abruptly drops, it suggests that the CPU's fallback logic for handling subnormals can also handle normal numbers, and the CPU manufacturer takes advantage of this to avoid the overhead of normal/subnormal mode switches by remaining in fallback mode as long as the frequency of subnormals occurence remains higher than a certain threshold.

-Finally, by comparing results from different data types on the fastest data sources, you can detect any type-dependent limitations of the CPU's subnormal
+By comparing results from different data types on the fastest data sources, you can additionally check for type-dependent limitations of the CPU's subnormal
 fallback: is it slower on double-precision operands?
 Does it "serialize" SIMD operations into scalar operations or SIMD operations of smaller width?